 “Yeah.
-I think the term that I best identify with is ‘California sober,’ ” said Lovato recently on CBS Sunday Morning.
+I think the term that I best identify with is ‘California sober,’ ” said Lovato on CBS Sunday Morning earlier this year.
 “I really don’t feel comfortable explaining the parameters of my recovery to people, because I don’t want anyone to look at my parameters of safety and think that’s what works for them, because it might not.”

 Lovato, who has struggled for over a decade with drug and alcohol addiction (indeed, it almost killed her), still partakes of alcohol and weed.

 “I am cautious to say that, just like I feel the complete abstinent method isn’t a one-size-fits-all solution for everybody, I don’t think that this journey of moderation is a one-size-fits-all solution for everybody, too.”

 Experts in the field argue that “moderation” isn’t sobriety.
 Nor is substituting one addictive substance with another — such as replacing alcohol with weed.
 This, they argue, is still a substance issue.